Magway Region: Executive

+The region is administered by the Magway Region Government.
+Until very recently, the Magway Region Government was not in operation and the Magway Region was instead governed by the State Administration Council (SAC), which took power in a coup on 1 February, 2021.

+Legislature

+The Magway Region Hluttaw is the legislature of Magway Region, responsible for local governance, passing regional laws, approving localized budgets, and overseeing the region cabinet.
+It is a unicameral legislature with 68 seats.

 Judiciary

 Magway Region High Court is the region's highest-level court.

 Demographics

 The population of Magway Region is 3,912,711 in 2014.

 Ethnic makeup

 The Bamar make up the majority of the region's population.
 The Chin are the region's largest minority.
 Other minorities include the Rakhine, Karen, Shan, and a tiny Anglo-Burmese population.
 During colonial times, this part of Burma had a large Anglo-Burmese population, descended from Western oil workers and their Burmese partners.

 After the 2014 Census in Myanmar, the Burmese government indefinitely withheld release of detailed ethnicity data, citing concerns around political and social concerns surrounding the issue of ethnicity in Myanmar.
 In 2022, researchers published an analysis of the General Administration Department's nationwide 2018–2019 township reports to tabulate the ethnic makeup of the region.

 Religion

-According to the 2014 Myanmar Census, Buddhists make up 98.8% of Magway Region’s population, forming the largest religious community there.
-Minority religious communities include Christians (0.7%), Muslims (0.3%), Hindus (0.1%), and animists (0.1%) who collectively comprise the remainder of Magway Region’s population.
+According to the 2014 Myanmar Census, Buddhists make up 98.8% of Magway Region's population, forming the largest religious community there.
+Minority religious communities include Christians (0.7%), Muslims (0.3%), Hindus (0.1%), and animists (0.1%) who collectively comprise the remainder of Magway Region's population.

-According to the State Sangha Maha Nayaka Committee’s 2016 statistics, 31,349 Buddhist monks were registered in Magway Region, comprising 5.9% of Myanmar's total Sangha membership, which includes both novice samanera and fully-ordained bhikkhu.
+According to the State Sangha Maha Nayaka Committee's 2016 statistics, 31,349 Buddhist monks were registered in Magway Region, comprising 5.9% of Myanmar's total Sangha membership, which includes both novice samanera and fully-ordained bhikkhu.
 The majority of monks belong to the Thudhamma Nikaya (97%), followed by Shwegyin Nikaya (2.4%), with the remainder of monks belonging to other small monastic orders.
-2,473 thilashin were registered in Magway Region, comprising 4.1% of Myanmar’s total thilashin community.
+2,473 thilashin were registered in Magway Region, comprising 4.1% of Myanmar's total thilashin community.